bmehner/jekyll-now/_posts/2018-02-02-on-my-journey-to-a-paperless-life-part2.md

 1. **Big enough to store 250GB of data**: Everything should be safe which is not easily reproducible.
 This includes all personal fotos and videos.

 1. **Storage in Germany**: I want my data to be under German jurisdiction.
-Many countries deal with foreigners diffrent than with nationals.
-Well known example are the US and even Germany.
+Many countries deal with foreigners different than with nationals.
+Well known examples are the US and even Germany.
 I feel not comfortable using storage outside Germany.

 1. **Protection against Ransomware**: The solution should provide protection against loosing files to encryption by Ransomware.
 Ransomware should have no access to the storage of the backup.
 Otherwise it would also encrypt my backup.